-perspective than they used to be: The income shifting that once - when the "kiddie tax" applied only to those under age 14 - provided families with significant tax savings now offers much more limited benefits.
-Today, the kiddie tax applies to children under age 19 and to full-time students under age 24 (unless the students provide more than half of their own support from earned income).
+But UGMA/UTMA accounts are less attractive from an income tax perspective than they used to be: The income shifting that once when the "kiddie tax" applied only to those under age 14 - provided families with significant tax savings now offers much more limited benefits.
+Today, the kiddie tax generally applies to children under age 19 and to full-time students under age 24 (unless the students provide more than half of their own support from earned income).

-For children subject to the kiddie tax, any unearned income beyond \$2,100 (for 2016) is taxed at their parents' marginal rate, if higher, rather than their own typically low rate.
+For children subject to the kiddie tax, any unearned income beyond \$2,100 (for 2017) is taxed at their parents' marginal rate, assuming it's higher.
 Keep this in mind before transferring income-generating assets to them, whether directly or via an UGMA/UTMA account.